lucybot/datafire/Authorization.md

 # All Authorizations
-This is a list of DataFire Links that currently support native autorization, either via OAuth, an API key, or a username/password.
+This is a list of DataFire Links that currently support native authorization, either via OAuth, an API key, or a username/password.

 If you'd like to expedite authorization for a particular Link, please open a new Issue in this repository.